Academic Articles

 Book Chapters

-Forthcoming.
+2024.
 “Gender Protests.”
 In A. Joignant & N. Somma (Eds.), Social Protest and Conflict in Radical Neoliberalism: Chile, 2008-2020.
 Palgrave.
 Coauthored with Catherine Reyes-Housholder and Valentina Paredes.

 We delve into the dynamics of "gender protests" in Chile, characterized by social conflicts ignited by issues of equality for genders and sexual minorities.
 The chapter uses the COES Observatory of Social Conflicts dataset to explore the relationship between gender-related activism and the nature of protest tactics employed.
 The findings reveal that gender protests typically employ more "contained" tactics compared to non-gender protests.
 Furthermore, it is observed that protests driven by more progressive gender agendas are inclined to adopt more "transgressive" tactics.
 This pattern underscores a strategic diversity within gender protests, reflecting the complexity of their goals and the sociopolitical contexts they operate within.
 The chapter contributes to the discourse on social movements by highlighting how the specific causes and identities involved in gender protests influence the strategic choices of tactics, with implications for understanding the evolution of protest behavior in contemporary Chilean society.